 By hearing from 2 unis, students will also appreciate how the further study of Philosophy can vary between institutions, contributing to the depth of their HE research and assisting informed decision making.

-Full details of the universities and the topics will be published below as soon as these are confirmed with the universities.
+Full details of the universities and the topics are below:

 - University of East Anglia: Dr Davide Rizza will present The Soul and Its Twin in Oriental Wisdom (ḥikmat mashriqīya) Our ideas about the soul and its relation to the body and mind come from antiquity.
 They were extensively articulated by Plato and discussed in his school, the Academy.
 It is little known that some members of the Academy came from Persia and that Plato and his friends had a keen interest in Persian ideas concerning the purification of the soul.
 We shall trace this interest back to its Persian source in the religion of Zarathushtra — revolving around the relation of each soul to its Celestial Twin — and then pursue it forward in time to look at its recovery in the context of Islamic mysticism.